DLY79/Stock-Analysis/README.md

  Our goal is to find a more direct route to read all of the lines and gather more information with less passes.

 Results:
-With the initial code, we were asking the user to input a year, and the code would go though the data line by line, first comparing ticker to the line above and below
+With the initial code, we were asking the user to input a year, and the code would go though the data line by line, first comparing ticker to the line above and below.
-We added more lines of code to tell VBA
+We added more lines of code to tell VBA to gather the total volume by ticker, as well as the starting and end prices, and to do this is one pass.
+I expected to see a decrease in the results, but as you can see below, my times actually increased slightly.

 Running the initial code, the time for each year was as follows:
 2017: ![Init_VBA_Challeng_2017](https://user-images.githubusercontent.com/103051630/169701514-b42afa8c-106a-4cdf-a42b-32528331de73.png)